-Afterschool Services begins at dismissal time Monday-Thursday with a dinner being served and includes a short team building or recreational time.
+Afterschool Services begins at dismissal time Monday-Thursday with dinner being served and includes a short team-building or recreational time.
 This informal break between the school day and after school time gives students a chance to regroup, recharge and reconnect with friends and with teachers.
-Programs end at 5:30 p.m. with transportation provided to designated drop off points designated by the district.
+Programs end at 5:30 p.m. with transportation provided to the designated drop-off points designated by the district.

 Students in grades K-8 receive homework help gain math and reading skills, and take part in PBL learning activities.
 Field trips, guest speakers, and other activities occur weekly.

 The before-school program called open library is available to all students, beginning at 7:15 a.m. each weekday.
 Activities include reading, using computers, strategic thinking exercises, and tutoring by certified teachers and high school A+ students.

 FIRST Tech Challenge (FTC) LASER Robotics is offered at the Middle School.
 FTC is a higher-level introduction to STEM (Science, Technology, Engineering & Math).
 Using aluminum parts that will allow participants to add Lego parts and sensors the kit includes 4 DC motors and larger wheels than the FLL challenge.
 In addition to hardware changes, the system is programmed using LabVIEW software.
 Students must meet academic and attendance criteria and be referred by teachers and principals to participate.
 Seating is limited due to regional and national competition rules.
 Each year's funding determines the number of participants.